vyadh/viper/README.md

 ## Features

 * Realtime "tail -f" style updates
+* Tail multiple log files concurrently
-* Support for common java.util.logging XML and text formats
+* Support for common java.util.logging XML and text format (more to come)
-* Support for uninterrupted reading from log files that rotate
+* Support for uninterrupted reading from log files that rotate without application impact ** No file locks taken, even on Windows
 * Highlighting of log entries based on severity
-* Filtering based on log item severity
+* Realtime filtering based on log item severity
-* Realtime filtering using plain text search
+* Realtime filtering using convenient text search (e.g. "12:45 warning user dave login")
-* Tailing multiple log files
-* Written for performance with 10,000's log items mind
+* Responsive user interface
 * Viewing of log item details, including any exception stack traces
-* Socket-based protocol to allow opening later log files in the same instance
+* Double-click opening of other log files in the same instance
+* Drag-and-drop opening of log files
+* Ability to temporarily hide new items using freeze button

 ## Screenshot